bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 chaptersDepth: 1
 chapDelim: ""
 abstract: |
-  TODO
+  Acquisition of new motor sequential skills is a dynamic process that manifest by large changes is the recruitment of brain networks between the different stages of learning.
+  Numerous investigations of this process using functional MRI in humans revealed that a parallel reorganization of cortico-striatal and cortico-cerebellar loops occurs with initial cooperation of hippocampus.
+  While local increase in activity likely indicates specialization, decrease could either reflect gained efficiency or lower involvement of non-specific circuits contributing to the early phases of learning.
+  For this reason, we investigated whole-brain local representational changes using novel multivariate distance between patterns evoked by production of motor sequences, either consolidated or newly acquired.
+  While both consolidated and new sequences are represented in large cortical network, specific patterns in cortical prefrontal and motor secondary areas as well as dorsolateral striatal and associative cerebellar cortex are heightened by consolidation while fading in hippocampus and dorsomedial striatum.
+  These results bring novel specificity on the dynamic roles of distributed structures in encoding of acquired motor sequential skills.
 ---

 # Introduction {#sec:introduction}

-Animals and humans are able to acquire and perfect sequences of movements, expanding and updating their complex and evolving goal-oriented repertoire of motor actions.
+Animals and humans are able to acquire and automatize new sequences of movements, hence allowing to expande and update their complex goal-oriented repertoire of motor actions.
-Numerous behavioral experiments studied motor sequence learning (MSL), as the acquisition temporally ordered coordinated movements, either implicitly or explicitly instructed, thereby improving the knowledge of the mechanisms underlying this type of procedural memory [@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015;@doyon_current_2018].
+To study the mnemonic mechanisms underlying this type of procedural memory in humans, a large body of behavioral experiments have used motor sequence learning (MSL) tasks designed to test ou ability to acquire temporally ordered coordinated movements either implicitly or through practice of explicitly known individuals movements [@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015;@doyon_current_2018].

-While practice of an explicit MSL task leads to substantial within-session improvements in performance, evidence showing additional offline performance gains and reprocessing of the memory trace associated with this type of learning has recently accumulated [see @king_sleeping_2017 for a recent in-depth review].
+While practice of an explicit MSL task leads to substantial within-session improvements in performance, there is now ample evidence showing that additional offline performance gains due to reprocessing of the memory trace associated with this type of learning has recently accumulated [see @king_sleeping_2017 for a recent in-depth review].
-Indeed, the reprocessing of the motor memory trace during subsequent sleep periods yields gains, or at least maintenance of performance as compared to the decay observed following a waking period of equal duration [@nettersheim_role_2015].
+Indeed, the reprocessing of the motor memory trace during subsequent sleep periods yields gains, or at least maintenance of performance as compared to the decay observed following a waking period of equal duration [@nettersheim_role_2015], but both consciousness states could play distinct complementary roles in such memory consolidation [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
-However, controversy remains regarding the respective roles that both wake and sleep play in such memory consolidation [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016], and calls for the investigation of underlying dynamic changes in neural substrates supporting the production of motor sequences, including across offline periods.
+This results called for the investigation of underlying changes in neural substrates maintaining the efficient production of motor sequences in the long-term, including across offline periods.

 Sequential motor skills recruit an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], which activities differentiate across learning stages [@dayan_neuroplasticity_2011;@doyon_current_2018].
 Herein, critical plastic changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] occur during both training and post-learning consolidation stages, the latter being modeled as a "reorganization" between nervous system structures supporting such function [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015;@fogel_reactivation_2017;@vahdat_network-wide_2017].
-Primary sensorimotor and supplementary motor cortices as well as posterior parietal and dorso-lateral prefrontal cortices [@hardwick_quantitative_2013] are parts of cortico-cerebellar (CC) and cortico-striatal (CS) loops which undergo such reorganization in the course of MSL [@doyon_reorganization_2005;@doyon_current_2018].
+Primary sensorimotor and supplementary motor cortices as well as posterior parietal and dorso-lateral prefrontal cortices [@hardwick_quantitative_2013] are parts of cortico-cerebellar (CC) and cortico-striatal (CS) loops which undergo such reorganization of the motor memory trace in the course of MSL consolidation [@doyon_reorganization_2005;@doyon_current_2018].

-More specifically, cerebellar cortices involved early-on in MSL [@diedrichsen_cerebellar_2014] includes Lobule V which contribute to the integration of sensory and motor ipsilateral finger representation [@wiestler_integration_2011], Lobule VI bilaterally [@schlerf_evidence_2010] and Crus I in Lobule VII [@doyon_contributions_2009] have been shown to support complex movements, coordination, sequencing and spatial processing.
+More specifically, cerebellar cortices involved early-on in MSL [@diedrichsen_cerebellar_2014] includes Lobule V which contributes to the integration of sensory and motor ipsilateral finger representation [@wiestler_integration_2011], as well as Lobule VI bilaterally [@schlerf_evidence_2010] and Crus I [@doyon_contributions_2009] which have been shown to support complex movements, coordination, sequencing and spatial processing.
 They compose the MSL-recruited CC loop, being respectively connected functionally to primary, premotor and supplementary motor cerebral cortices [@buckner_organization_2011].
 Similarly to their neocortical counterpart, Lobule V/VI exhibit a somatotopicaly organized representation of the whole body [@grodd_sensorimotor_2001], including the fingers [@wiestler_integration_2011].
-The cerebellum, known to be critically involved in motor adaptation [@doyon_distinct_2003;@diedrichsen_cerebellar_2014], thus also contributes to MSL, building an internal model for performance optimization, controlling movements and correcting errors [@penhune_parallel_2012].
+The latter regions are thought to be critical for building an internal model for performance optimization, controlling movements and correcting errors [@penhune_parallel_2012].
 However, as these are less required with extended practice, cerebellar cortex activation lowers and shifts to dentate nuclei [@doyon_experience-dependent_2002], orthogonally to the increased recruitment of cortical-striatal loop.

-Indeed, the striatum has been associated with the selection, preparation and execution of free or instructed movements [@hikosaka_central_2002;@gerardin_distinct_2004;@doyon_contributions_2009], as well as automation of sequences processing through reinforcement learning [@jin_basal_2014].
+Indeed, the striatum has been associated with the selection, preparation and execution of free or instructed movements [@hikosaka_central_2002;@gerardin_distinct_2004;@monchi_functional_2006;@doyon_contributions_2009], as well as automation of sequences processing through reinforcement learning [@jin_basal_2014].
-This notably reflects in the increase of caudate nuclei activity with lower execution variability [@albouy_neural_2012] and the putamen being further activated during and after consolidation of a motor memory trace [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
+This is notably reflected by an increase of activity in the caudate nuclei associated with lower execution variability [@albouy_neural_2012], by a progressive shift from associative and premotor to sensorimotor basal ganglia distributed network concurring to the automation of the skill [@lehericy_distinct_2005] and by the putamen being further activated during and after consolidation of a motor memory trace [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
-With extended training over multiple weeks, a progressive shift from associative and premotor to sensorimotor basal ganglia distributed network, notably the putamen, concurs to the automation of the skill [@lehericy_distinct_2005].

-The hippocampus, mainly known to encode episodic memories [@battaglia_hippocampus:_2011] including spatial and sequences of events [@howard_time_2015;@moser_place_2015], has also been shown to support procedural memory acquisition in its early stages [@albouy_both_2008]; its activity and interaction with striatum predicting long-term retention of motor sequences [@albouy_interaction_2013].
+The hippocampus, mainly known to encode episodic memories [@battaglia_hippocampus:_2011] including spatial and sequences of events [@howard_time_2015;@moser_place_2015], has also been shown to support procedural memory acquisition in its early stages but quickly disengage afterward [@albouy_both_2008] and its activity and interaction with striatum predict long-term retention of motor sequences [@albouy_interaction_2013].
 Hence, the hippocampus contribution to procedural memory is thought to favor the building and storage of an effector-independent and allocentric (visual-spatial) representation [@albouy_maintaining_2015] and to tag memories temporarily for further reactivation during succeeding offline consolidation [@dudai_consolidation_2015].

 All the aforementioned structures thus undergo non-linear changes in functional activity level during learning [@dayan_neuroplasticity_2011;@diedrichsen_motor_2015], and notably after the memory trace has been consolidated [@lehericy_distinct_2005;@debas_brain_2010;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
 However, while increasing activity can suggest a heightened implication of specialized circuits, decreasing activity could either reflect optimization and efficiency gains of these same circuits or lowered recruitment of non-specific support networks.
 Therefore, the observed large-scale activation changes described above do not provide evidence that these regions show plasticity for motor sequence specific representation [@berlot_search_2018].

-To address this issue, investigators have recently been employing Multivariate Pattern Analysis (MVPA) to identify sequences specific learning representation changes using a set of techniques recently adapted to neuroimaging [@pereira_machine_2009].
+To address this issue, investigators have recently been employing Multivariate Pattern Analysis (MVPA) to identify sequences-specific representation changes using a set of techniques recently adapted to neuroimaging [@pereira_machine_2009].
-The latter evaluate how local patterns of activity are able to discriminate between stimuli or memories of the same type.
+The latter evaluate how local patterns of activity are able to discriminate between stimuli or memories of the same type, thereby showing that their processing is allocated to different spatially overlapping local circuit maintained over repeated occurences.

-In the MSL literature, few studies have used such MVPA approach to localize the representation of motor sequences with various design aimed at specific identification of whole sequence [@wiestler_skill_2013] or specific features [@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017].
+In the MSL literature, few studies have used such MVPA approach to localize the representation of motor sequences with various design aimed at specific identification of whole sequence [@wiestler_skill_2013] or their specific characteristics [@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017].
-For instance, in a recent study focusing on motor-related cerebral cortices [@wiestler_skill_2013], classifier performance was evaluated on trained and untrained sets of sequences.
+For instance, in a recent study focusing on motor-related cerebral cortices [@wiestler_skill_2013], performance of a classifier was evaluated on trained and untrained sets of sequences.
-Results showed a potential increase of the representation strength with training in a network spanning bilaterally the primary motor, pre-motor, supplementary motor areas and parietal cortices.
+Results showed an increase of the representation strength with training in a network spanning bilaterally the primary motor, premotor, supplementary motor areas and parietal cortices.
-By analyzing the dynamics of classifier decoding performance the authors also uncovered that significant motor sequence representation precedes the peak of the BOLD response in different cortical areas during instruction and execution.
+By analyzing the dynamics of classifier decoding performance the authors also revealed that significant motor sequence representations precede the peak of the BOLD response in different cortical areas during instruction and execution.
-Indeed, prior to motor sequence execution, preparation activates a network that overlaps with the one activated during movements per se [@lee_subregions_1999;@zang_functional_2003;@orban_richness_2015].
+Indeed, prior to motor sequence execution, preparation activates a network that overlaps with the one activated during movements itself [@lee_subregions_1999;@zang_functional_2003;@orban_richness_2015].
-In a second study, Nambu et. al @nambu_decoding_2015 specifically analyzed patterns of preparatory activity, after instruction and prior to execution of extensively trained sequences, this in order to remove confounds from execution or sensory feedback.
+In a second study, @nambu_decoding_2015 specifically analyzed patterns evoked by preparatory activity, after instruction were presented but prior to execution of extensively trained sequences, in order to remove confounds from execution or sensory feedback.
-During this preparatory period, sequence representations were localized in contralateral dorsal premotor and supplementary motor cortices only, while during execution these were detected in a larger bilateral network comprising premotor, somatosensory and posterior parietal cortices as well as cerebellum, but surprisingly not in basal ganglia.
+During this preparatory period, sequence representations were localized in contralateral dorsal premotor and supplementary motor cortices only, while during ensuing execution, these were detected in a larger bilateral network comprising premotor, somatosensory and posterior parietal cortices as well as cerebellum, but surprisingly not in basal ganglia.

-Nevertheless, numerous neuronal level [@alexander_parallel_1986;@graybiel_building_1995;@miyachi_differential_2002] and neuroimaging studies [@hikosaka_central_2002;@albouy_both_2008;@orban_multifaceted_2010;@penhune_parallel_2012;@albouy_neural_2012] have corroborated the implication of the basal ganglia, in particular the putamen, as well as the hippocampus, in the acquisition and consolidation of sequential motor skills.
-However, the genuine acquisition of motor sequence-specific representation in such MSL-involved regions still needs to be assessed in humans.
-The goal of the present study is thus to identify newly acquired motor sequences representation distributed across cortical aand subcortical networks and their reorganization following sleep-dependent consolidation.
+These studies suggest that acquisition of motor sequences induces local tuning of activity in cortical networks, that is strengthen when practice extends over multiple days and the structured neuronal activity evokes macroscopic BOLD pattern which can be differentiated between sequences using multivariate approaches.
+Interestingly the regions carrying such patterns only partly overlap with GLM-based measures that only assess differences in activity levels at a coarser scale.

+However, as a single-session training followed by an offline period including sleep triggers a reorganization of activity not only in cortical areas but also in a subcortical MSL network, we here intend to assess in which of these regions does genuine sequence-specific plasticity occurs during this specific stage of MSL.
-Hence, and as assessed by multivariate statistics in local subcortico-cortical activity, we hypothesized that strengthened motor-related cortical and striatal representations, in conjunction with weaker hippocampal-based representations, would reflect the reorganization of the memory trace during consolidation.
+Hence, and as assessed by a novel continuous multivariate measure of activity patterns over the whole-brain, we hypothesized that offline consolidation following training should notably induce strengthened sequence-specific cortical and striatal representations, in conjunction with weaker hippocampal-based ones.

 # Results {#sec:results}

 Eighteen young healthy volunteers were trained to perform, using their non-dominant hand, two sequences of 5 finger presses, each separately practiced on two successive days in order to avoid their consolidation to interfere.
-On the third day the participants were retested on both sequences separately, and then performed a task (MVPA-task) designed to investigate neuronal representation from fMRI BOLD activity pattern.
+On the third day the participants were retested on both sequences separately, and then performed a task (MVPA-task) designed to investigate neuronal representation from fMRI BOLD activity pattern using multivariate statistics.
 This task consisted in the practice of the two consolidated sequences as well as two new sequences, pseudo-randomly ordered during short practice blocks of 5 uninterrupted sequence repetitions.

 ## MVPA-task behavioral performance

 The consolidated sequences execution showed no difference in average sequence duration ($t(17)=-1.89, p=0.07$) and number of correct sequences ($t(17)=-1.38, p=0.18$).
-Similarly, the newly acquired sequences were not found different in term of average sequence duration ($t(17)=0.82, pvalue=0.42$) and number of correct sequences ($t=0.55, p=0.58$).
+Similarly, the newly acquired sequences were not found different in term of average sequence duration ($t(17)=0.82, p=0.42$) and number of correct sequences ($t=0.55, p=0.58$).
 As expected, the consolidated sequences significantly differ from the newly learned ones in both sequence duration ($t(17)=-5.60, p=0.00003$) and number of correctly performed sequence ($t(17)=2.86, p=0.01$).
 The difference in execution speed was observed until the last block ($t(17)=-2.69, p=0.02$) showing a persistent benefit of previous training and consolidation as compared to newly trained sequences of matched difficulty.